sgaguilar2030-oss/CS2/README.md

 7. Display GWA percentage
 8. Display GWA table
 9. Indicates if you passed or failed
+10. Asks user whether they want to loop or not

 ## How to run the code
 1. Make sure you have Python installed.